volatile Cocoa Prices creates uncertainty

 Why is it important to move beyond reliance on certifications?

 Relying solely on certifications can create a false sense of security, as they may not address all aspects of sustainability.
-It is essential to also look beyond existing certifications and address the root causes of issues like poverty, child labour, and environmental degradation.
+It is also essential to look beyond existing certifications and address the root causes of issues like poverty, child labour, and environmental degradation.